xavierAshkar/findash-mvp/README.md

 > This project began as a learning experiment and has now transitioned into a polished, professional codebase as of **July 14, 2025**.
 > All code, tickets, and commits going forward will reflect this shift in quality and consistency.
+> Git history was rebased July 15th, 2025 to unify authorship (accidental secondary Git identity).
+Feature branches and PR workflow were consistently used.